andgarci/aws-account-wc/README.md

 ```

 To get more details and options, please refer to [AWS CLI Configuration.](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
-I am sure I don't not need to tell it, but please, [do **not use** root account.](https://docs.aws.amazon.com/accounts/latest/reference/best-practices-root-user.html)
+I don't not need to tell it, but remember to [do **not use** root credentials.](https://docs.aws.amazon.com/accounts/latest/reference/best-practices-root-user.html)

 ### Terraform - Create IaaS

-The terraform project is ready to recognize two environments: `development` or `production`
+The terraform project is ready to recognize two environments: `development` or `production`.
+Then we are creating our workspace to use this name.

 ```shell
 terraform init